 PhD Studentships

-Here you can find information on our PhD Studentships, including descriptions of example projects and details of how to apply.
-Recruitment for this programme is currently closed, but will open in October 2024 for start dates around September 2025.
+Here you can find information on our PhD programme, studentships including descriptions of the types of projects offered, and details on how to apply.
+Recruitment for this programme is currently closed, but will open in October 2025 for start dates around September 2026.

 The Astrophysics Group offers a limited number of fully funded PhD studentships for research projects in astrophysics, leading to a PhD degree from the University of Bristol.
 Funding sources include, but are not limited to, STFC and the University.
 Depending on the source of funding, the duration of the studentship ranges from 3.5 to 4 years.